wassermanlab/OpenFlexTyper/documentation/indexexample.md

 ~~~~~~~~~~~~~~~~~~~~~

-This will produce something similar to (with file paths adjusted):
+This will show on std::cout something similar to (with file paths adjusted):
 ~~~~~~~~~~~~~~~~~~~~~{.sh}

 "./Test_Example"